wierkstudio/ciphereditor/README.md

 ciphereditor is a web app for cryptography, coding and data encouraging beginners and pros alike to explore new operations and build own workflows – [ciphereditor.com](https://ciphereditor.com)

-## How to navigate the source code
+## Repository packages

-As a monorepo this repository contains multiple packages to share common dependencies or to depend on each other.
+As a monorepo this repository contains multiple packages that share common dependencies or depend on each other.
 All packages listed below share the same version.

 - [`app-web`](packages/app-web/README.md) - Core web app built on React and Redux Toolkit
 - `app-desktop` - Desktop application source built on the web app and Electron